 In this paper, the displacement mapping method is applied to analyze point clouds of large-scale retaining structure obtained by 3D laser scanning.
 Based on day 19, each element of the point cloud collected on day 20, day 22, day 27, day 29, and day 35 was analyzed by C2M to determine the overall displacement change pattern of the retaining structure during the monitoring period.
+The point cloud data acquired before day 19 were excluded from the displacement analysis because the pile surface was not all exposed because it was before excavation.
 The displacement mapping result of day 20, one day after completing the excavation, shows that the overall displacement occurred at the bottom of the pile (see Fig. 13a) because the excavation at the bottom of the pile was completed on day 19.
 The displacement of the upper part is already reflected on the point clouds obtained day 19, and the displacement caused by the excavation of the lower part in sheet piles was reflected on the results of day 20.
 Comparing the displacement mapping results on day 22 with day 20, there is a rapid increase in displacement at the 13th and 14th piles (see Figure 13b).
 The displacement mapping result on day 27, which is the 8th day after displacement mapping, is shown in Figure 13c.
 The pile head displacement occurred at the 13th and 14th piles on day 22 was expanded to adjacent piles.
 The pattern of the extended displacement shows a positive parabola around the 14th pile.
 It can be seen that the increase in displacement is not significant at both edges of the retaining structure.
 Figure 13d shows the displacement mapping results on day 29, and the displacement that occurred at the 14th pile is not only expanded further, but also showed an increase in displacement at the 8th pile head.
 The displacement mapping result on day 35, which is the 16th day since the displacement mapping started, is shown in Figure 13e.
 Not only the displacement generated at the 8th pile is expanded, but the displacement generated at the 14th pile is also expanded, so that the two positive parabolas shapes representing displacement expansion are intersected each other.
 The two major displacements increasing area are expanded at different points on day 29, but a large single parabolic shape is created due to the intersection of these two parabolic shapes.
 Therefore, even if a local displacement occurs, the displacement area of the retaining structure is greatly increased due to the expansion and overlap of the local displacement area.
 As shown in Figure 13, displacement mapping using laser scanning can evaluate not only the displacement pattern of the local area, but also the stability of the entire large-scale retaining structure.
 After the displacement mapping is completed, reinforcement or detailed monitoring at specific areas where the excessive displacement has occurred is able to be applied.